AI Digital Transformation for Swiss SMEs

 Process Automation Accelerates

 The convergence of AI, robotics, and the Internet of Things (IoT) will enable end-to-end automation of value chains.
 In the Neuchâtel industrial sector, predictive maintenance will evolve into prescriptive maintenance: AI will no longer just predict failures but will automatically trigger corrective actions.
-In the service sector, autonomous AI agents will manage complete processes, from customer contact to invoicing.
+In the service sector, autonomous AI agents will manage complete processes, custom project scope.

 Hybrid Skills Become the Norm